csaba92b/PyQt_warehousing_app/README.md

 # PyQt_warehousing_app
- simple warehousing app with a userinterface developed in PyQt
+ simple warehousing app with a userinterface designed on PyQt.